pauleveritt/psc/docs/building/playwright.md

 With Playwright installed, now it is time to make it easier to write/run the tests for examples.
 In the previous step, we did "shallow" testing of an example, using `TestClient` to ensure the HTML was returned.
-We didn't actually load the HTML into a DOM, certainly didn't evaluate the PyScript web components, and _definitely_ didn't run some Python in Pyoxidizer.
+We didn't actually load the HTML into a DOM, certainly didn't evaluate the PyScript web components, and _definitely_ didn't run some Python in Pyodide.

 The current Collective uses Playwright's `page` fixture directly: you provide a URL, it tells the browser to make an HTTP request.
 This means it needs an HTTP server running.